+• ,

 (3) EDTE 165 Sex Role Stereotyping in American

 Education (Passing score on the WPE)

 (3) EDTE 250 Educational Research

 (3) EDTE 251 Education for a Democratic, Pluralistic

 Society

-$\langle \alpha \rangle$

 (3) EDTE 266 Women and Education

+(3) EDTE 290 Seminar in Culminating Experience

-B. Electives (15 units)
+B. Electives (12 units)

-Select 15 units of elective courses in consultation with the Graduate Program Coordinator in Behavioral Sciences in Education, Women's Studies focus.
-The units must be selected from: Women's Studies core courses; Women's Studies cross-listed courses; or other courses specifically approved by the Graduate Program Coordinator.
-At leat nine of the elective units must be at the 200 level.
+Select 12 units of elective courses in consultation with the Graduate Program Coordinator in Behavioral Sciences in Education, Gender Equity focus.
+The units must be selected from: Women's Studies core courses; Women's Studies crosslisted courses; or other courses specifically approved by the Graduate Program Coordinator.
+At least six of the elective units must be at the 200 level.